 These gloves are SMALL.
-Sparring is usually done (and should be done) with 16 ounce (or 14 ounce for lighter guys who trust each other) gloves.
-However, the Fairtext Tight Fit Muay Thai gloves are so damn small they can pass for 12 ounce or even 10 ounce!
+Sparring is usually done (and should be done) with 16 ounce (or 14 ounces for lighter guys who trust each other) gloves.
+However, the Fairtex Tight Fit Muay Thai gloves are so damn small they can pass for 12 ounces or even 10 ounce!
 This may raise some eyebrows with your sparring partners who likely have much bigger looking gloves.

 These gloves are great for Muay Thai sparring, I’ve found.
-They are smaller than Twins or Top King gloves which means it’s to hammer punches through a loosely held guard.
+They are smaller than Twins or Top King gloves which mean it’s to hammer punches through a loosely held guard.

 I’ve usually fought Muay Thai fights with 8 ounce gloves — so I suppose this simulates how little protection you actually have when you fight which is a good thing — but if you are sparring with someone who just loves to head kick or throw power bomb shots to the face, you may not like how you have ‘less’ protection when you shell up.